 People go to Twitter for real-time news.
 If you want to know what is going on now, visit Twitter.
 While Twitter can be used for up-to-date news from your friends and family, it can also be beneficial for businesses.
-In this article discover how Twitter builds art businesses.
+In this post, you will discover how Twitter builds art businesses.

 The Beginning of Twitter

-Twitter was created on March 21, 2006.
-It allows users to share what they are doing in real time with 140 characters.
+Twitter was created on March 21, 2006, and allows users to share what they are doing in real-time with 280 characters.

-Twitter has grown in the past decade, allowing links, images, and videos to be included in the “tweets.”
+Twitter has changed in the past decade by allowing links, images, and videos to be included in the “tweets.”

-Before you start your project, post a tweet and explain what your visions are for the project.
-Provide a date that you will be starting.
+Before you start your project, post a tweet and explain what your visions are for the new project and provide a date that you will be starting.

 - Tweet the start.